 When companies fail in their legal obligations, victims may be able to file a defective drug lawsuit to pursue compensation for all the damages they have suffered.

-Our attorneys can help you pursue a Topamax lawsuit against the manufacturer for producing a dangerous drug and failing to properly warn you about it.
+Our Cincinnati Topamax lawyers can help you pursue a lawsuit against the manufacturer for producing a dangerous drug and failing to properly warn you about it.